aptoma/silex-bootstrap/README.md

 A description of technologies and components/modules

-### Integration with other Aptoma Products
+### Integration with other company products

-A description of other Aptoma products in use/integrated with
+A description of other company products in use/integrated with

 ### External Dependencies